 It might be establishing a routine that makes it possible for you to get a minimum of seven hours of sleep a night.
 It could be joining a Bible study or a book club.
 Maybe you should take a long bike ride once a month – alone!
 Or sign up for a once a month painting class.

-And if you have a favorite mom care idea, would you please share it in the comments for other people who read this and need to be inspired?
+(If you have a favorite mom care idea, please share it in the comments for other people who read this and need to be inspired!)

 This is part of my 10 Days of Homeschool Encouragement series.